pguse/Introduction-to-Python/working-with-functions.md

 # Working with Functions

 The way in which functions work in Python is similar to the way a computer works.
-Both the functions found in software and computer hardware can be described using an** INPUT-PROCESSING-OUTPUT** model.
+Both the functions found in software and computer hardware in general can be described using an** INPUT-PROCESSING-OUTPUT** model.

 ![](/assets/inputOutputDrawing.png)